sfu-cmpt340/2024_1_project_30/README.md

-# HUMERUS: Human Marrow Cell Recognition Using Deep Learning
+# HUMERUS: Human Marrow cEll Recognition USing deep learning
 Fun fact: the humerus is the bone in your upper arm

 (1-2 line summary) Take 1: Our project takes cell images from bone marrow smears as input and classifies them via feature extraction and training (ML).